rationalpov/mentalModel/humanPsychology.md

 Human cognition system is using contrast for measuring up too.

+> With the same information being used as a base, the ‘frame’ surrounding the issue can change the reader’s perception without having to alter the actual facts

 **When to use it**

 Before Making big purchasing Befor Making decisions about life event